parhelia512/FinalEngine/CodeReview.md

 		- StyleCop.Analysers
 		- Microsoft.CodeAnalysis.FxCopAnalyzers
 	4. Make sure the appropriate StyleCop JSON file is added as a link to the new project.
-	5. Make sure all StyleCop and FxCopAnalyzer warnings have been fixed and none have been supressed.
+	5. Make sure all StyleCop and FxCopAnalyzer warnings have been fixed and none have been suppressed.
 	6. Just to be sure, clean and build the solution.

 ## Documentation